TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

      **+-5**.

-   * To specify a range, you provide the starting and ending values separated by a comma and then surround the rangge with brackets [] or parentheses ().
+   * To specify a range, you provide the starting and ending values separated by a comma and then surround the range with brackets [] or parentheses ().
 A bracket includes the number next to it in the range, and a parenthesis excludes the number from the range.
 For example, if you specify **[5, 8)**, correct answers can be 5, 6, and 7, but not 8.
 Likewise, if